EthanBnntt/databases-project/PROJECT.md

 Pilots Table
 name PK
 DoB PK
+home planet
+graduated from
+years of service
+total number of flights

 Passengers Tables

 Locations Table

-table for planets/locations
+table for planets/locations:
+name
-(inlcudes distance from earth, average review)
+distance from earth
+average review
+climate type

-table of pilots (name, years of service, home planet)
+table of pilots

 table for customers (name, home planet,

-table for a space trip (the starship, the pilot of the starship, the customers,
+table for a space trip (the starship, the pilot of the: starship, the customers,